coraliemuller/metanetmap/docs/inp_out_mapping.rst

    +---------------+--------------+----------------+------------------+-----------------+------+--------+

-   The table uses the same description for the columns as above, except for the exceptions below, and makes METANTX the unique identifier.
+   The table uses the same description for the columns as above, except for the exceptions below, and makes METANETX the unique identifier.

    +-------------------+----------------------------------------------------------------------------------------------------+
    | Column Name       | Description                                                                                        |